The Best Pond Cleaner & Cleaning Tools (Natural & Safe for Fish)

 In certain circumstances, you may have to resort to chemical use to clean your pond.
 For example, out-of-control algae blooms, large ponds and lakes where manual clean-up isn’t possible, and so on.

-In these cases, we recommend the following pond chemicals to help clear up algae and weeds.
+In these cases, I recommend the following pond chemicals to help clear up algae and weeds.

 Pond Algaecides